kubernetes/dashboard/docs/devel/labels.md

 ## Other
 Other labels used for issues and pull requests.

+- `cluster-issue` - issues related to cluster configuration or cluster itself.
+These issues will not be fixed on Dashboard's side.
 - `duplicate` - duplicates, that should be closed and linked with original issues.
 - `greenkeeper` - pull requests created by [greenkeeper.io bot](https://github.com/greenkeeperio-bot).
 This label is assigned automatically.
 - `help-wanted` - issues good for contributor onboarding.